patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 **Data Warehouse**

 The last step is creating your Bigquery dataset and table.
-In Bigquery (Google Data warehouse) you could have many projects, each project might have many datasets, and each dataset might have many tables.
-Understanding of this hierarchy, we can easily know what we should create for a data table.
+In Bigquery (Google Data warehouse) you could have many projects, each project might have many datasets (most called *schema* for other OLAP databases), and each dataset might have many tables.

 Do the following to create your dataset and table:
-- Go to `Bigquery` > Click on 3-dot after your project name > `Create dataset` > `Name your dataset` (which *globally unique*) > `Create dataset`
+- Go to `Bigquery` > Click on 3-dot after your project name > `Create dataset` > `Name your dataset` (which is *unique* within the project) > `Create dataset`

-*(Recommend to choose location type that suit your region, and table expiration is up to you)*
+*(Recommend to choose location type that suit your region)*

 - Click on 3-dot after your created dataset > `Create table` > `Select your data source` (In this case, select empty table) > `name your table` > define schema > `Create table`